Juliann Ma

 Wildlife Explorer ℘ Performing Artist ℘ Teacher

-“Music is the awakening of our planet’s vibrations in the soul” Juliann Ma
+“Art is the awakening of our planet’s vibrations in the soul.”
+JOOLZ

-Taiwanese-American artist Juliann Ma awakens the soul through interdisciplinary, cross-cultural, collaborative projects.
-The founder and artistic director of award-winning collective and initiative Sustainable Environment through the Arts & Sciences, she collaborates with diverse scientists and artists to unearth new understandings about our global climate crisis and ignite vital reconnection to our planet.
-From open panels with scientists to immersive performances, films, and exhibitions, S E A S has graced spaces as Carnegie Hall, Consulat général de France à New York, Heritage Space, and The New School, and released several debut works Rise, Awaken and Isostasy via YouTube.
-Today, partnering sustainability advocates including U.S. Fish and Wildlife Service, Chasing Coral, New England Coastal Wildlife Alliance, MIT Media Lab’s Open Ocean, Caroga Lake Inter-Arts Symposium, and Asian American Arts Alliance Juliann contributes regularly to public discussions, biodiversity conservation, and other efforts concerning ecological ethics, and encourages all to consider the vital roles we can each play on the journey towards environmental sustainability.
+Taiwanese-American artist JOOLZ 馬 恖 恖’s transdisciplinary, cross-cultural, collaborative projects seek and shake the soul.
+The founder, artistic director, co-writer, filmmaker and musician of the award-winning collective-initiative S E A S, she engages with diverse artists, scientists, communities, environments, and wildlife to unearth new understandings about our planet, the climate crisis, on both localized and global scales; and ignite vital human reconnection to Earth.
+From public panels with scientists to immersive performances, films, and exhibitions, she has led S E A S to Carnegie Hall, Consulat général de France à New York, Heritage Space, The New School, and global screenings Rise, Awaken and Isostasy.
+Partnering sustainability advocates including U.S. Fish and Wildlife Service, Chasing Coral, New England Coastal Wildlife Alliance, MIT Media Lab’s Open Ocean, Caroga Lake Inter-Arts Symposium, and Asian American Arts Alliance, JOOLZ contributes regularly in biodiversity conservation and community efforts concerning ecological ethics, encouraging all to consider the roles we play on the journey towards our planet’s sustainability.

-Juliann Ma completed her studies at Stanford University, École Normale de Musique de Paris ‘Alfred Cortot’, The Juilliard School, and The New School.
+JOOLZ earned degrees at Stanford University, École Normale de Musique de Paris ‘Alfred Cortot’, The Juilliard School, and The New School.
 For her contributions to the humanities and creative arts, she received Stanford University’s Robert M. Golden Medal, the Marin Alsop Entrepreneurship Award, Father Merlet and Pro Musicis International Awards.
 Her piano performances and masterclasses have taken her across the U.S. and Caribbean, Europe, Japan, and Southeast Asia.
-Highlights include Stanford Bing Concert Hall, Konzertsaal Bundesallee, Carnegie Hall, Salle Cortot, Dôme de Grandes Écuries Chantilly, Herbst Theater, Hitachi Systems Hall Sendai, Jordan Hall, Louis K. Meisel Gallery, Three Palms Montego Bay, Schoenberg Center, WQXR, and Yamaha Artists Services New York.
+Highlights include Stanford Bing Concert Hall, Konzertsaal Bundesallee, Carnegie Hall, Salle Cortot, Dôme de Grandes Écuries Chantilly, Harvard University, Herbst Theater, Hitachi Systems Hall Sendai, Jordan Hall, Louis K. Meisel Gallery, Three Palms Montego Bay, Schoenberg Center, WQXR, and Yamaha Artists Services New York.

-For inspiration, Juliann enjoys spending time in nature.
+For inspiration, JOOLZ enjoys spending time in nature.
 In addition to filmmaking and photography, she is a committed ‘Zero Waste’ citizen and dedicated volunteer with wildlife rescue organizations.
-She is currently researching towards her projects : ‘AsAmI’, ‘Aloha ‘Aina’, ‘Looking through the Ecoglass’, ‘Disappearing Forest’, and Listening to the Sea’, and enjoys hosting monthly music jams and gatherings for colleagues, patrons, and friends.
+She is currently researching towards her projects : ‘AsAmI’, ‘Aloha ‘Aina’, ‘Looking through the Ecoglass’, ‘Disappearing Forest’, and Listening to the Sea’, and enjoys hosting musical gatherings for her international music family.

-You are invited to attend one of Juliann’s upcoming events, or contact her directly!
+You are invited to attend JOOLZ’s upcoming events, or contact her directly!

 Notable Work